tanguybernard/computer-science-knowledge/cloud/aws/concepts.md

 CloudFront, which uses edge locations to cache copies of the content that it serves, so the content is closer to users and can be delivered to them faster.

-Content Delivery Network: A Network that delivers edge content to users based on their geographic location

 ## Highly Available Web Application